Meredith E. Kotler’s practice focuses on securities, M&A, shareholder derivative and general commercial litigation.

 Represented Bank of America in multiple securities fraud actions brought by purchasers of residential mortgage-backed securities, securing the dismissal of several at the pleading stage.

 Lead counsel for Nationstar Mortgage Holdings in securing dismissal at pleading stage of putative federal securities class action challenging the sale of its common stock and secondary offering.

 Represented a bank vice president against claims brought by the United States under the False Claims Act in connection with FHA mortgage insurance.

-Counsel for OneMain Financial and several of its officers in putative class action challenging sale of common stock.
+Counsel for OneMain Financial and several of its officers in putative class action challenging the sale of common stock.

 Select M&A and Derivative Matters

 Lead counsel for TPG on aiding and abetting claims in a stockholder challenge to its $525 million buyout of Primedia, Inc.; secured dismissal of the claims at the pleading stage.